fountainhead-cash/slpqueryd/README.md

 ---

-# bitqueryd
+# slpqueryd

-## 1. What is bitqueryd?
+## 1. What is slpqueryd?

-bitqueryd is a query engine that:
+slpqueryd is a query engine that:

-1. Connects to a [bitdb](https://bitdb.fountainhead.cash) node and
+1. Connects to a [SLPDB](https://slpdb.fountainhead.cash) node and
-2. Let you interact with bitdb using the **bitquery** language.
+2. Let you interact with SLPDB using the **slpquery** language.

 ## 2. prerequisites

-bitqueryd is a query engine that directly interfaces with a BitDB node.
+slpqueryd is a query engine that directly interfaces with a BitDB node.
 You must have direct access to a BitDB node through either a local or remote MongoDB URL.
 (An HTTP based module to come soon)

 > This library is for connecting directly to a BitDB MongoDB instance through `mongodb://` url and is not for HTTP access.
 If you're looking for a public HTTP endpoint, this library is not what you're looking for.
-You can instead use the HTTP-based API endpoint at [bitdb.fountainhead.cash](https://bitdb.fountainhead.cash), which takes only a couple of minutes to get your app up and running.
+You can instead use the HTTP-based API endpoint at [slpdb.fountainhead.cash](https://slpdb.fountainhead.cash), which takes only a couple of minutes to get your app up and running.

 ## 3. install

 ```
-npm install --save fountainhead-bitqueryd
+npm install --save fountainhead-slpqueryd
 ```

 ## 4. usage